koshimazaki/Re-Conet_c/Mornings at Night.md

 * Replace sections of one of the copies with other favourite material from the same jam.
 This will give variety and texture.
 * Rinse everything with your favourite delays.
 I used Modcan Dual Delay and Bugbrand PTDelay.
 * Use analog synth or module for low end bass.
 I tracked the bassline with MBC3 and triggered BLD2 with the envelope follwer on low end.
-* Did two takes of two different BLD sounds this way.
+* Did two takes of two different BLD sounds this way overdubbing generated material with ORCA.
 Kind of two kicks/basslines (3 in total with the first generated one).
 It fits well contrasting Digitone's vibe.
 You can avoid this by using analog synth as part of 4 voices but it worked in my favour here.
 * Jammed with the amount of kicks being triggered using gain knob on MBC3.
 * Chop it up if you get too much material.
 * automate everything, add some effects in your DAW.